 Are you about to chair an AA meeting and don’t know where to start?
-Perhaps this is your first time chairing a meeting, and you want to make sure it goes well?
+Perhaps this is your first time chairing a meeting, and you want to ensure its success.

-Maybe you are looking to chair a meeting in the future and want to know more about it?
-Whatever your reason might be, here is what’s it like to chair an AA meeting.
+Maybe you want to chair a meeting in the future and want to know more about it.
+Whatever your reason, here is what it’s like to chair an AA meeting.

 Chairing an AA meeting can be a daunting task, especially if you have never done it before.
 You want to make sure that it’s done properly and that you can help those in the meeting on their journey.